 Sometimes, eye care products can feel like a ponzi scheme.
 Do we really need a dedicated cream or serum for that tiny part of our face?
 Or is it just a farce to make us buy more and do more in the context of skin.
 According to celebrity aesthetician and Dior skincare expert Joanna Czech, we do (at least, if we want to brighten and change the look of the skin around our eyes).
 But even a step further than that, Czech believes in an eye-care routine (think serums, creams, even some gentle exfoliation).
-It comes down to the fact that the skin around our eyes is incredibly thin, doesn’t produce oil and thus creases easily.
-The advice comes at the right time, because Dior Beauty have just-launched their Super Potent Eye Serum.
-Part of the iconic Super Potent skincare line, it’s an innovative product that comes in a unique applicator, and contains ingredients to address the nine visible signs of ageing around the eye.
+It comes down to the fact that the skin around our eyes is incredibly thin, doesn’t produce oil, and thus creases easily.
+The advice comes at the right time, because Dior Beauty have just launched their Super Potent Eye Serum.
+Part of the iconic Super Potent skincare line, it’s an innovative product that comes in a unique applicator, and contains ingredients to address the nine visible signs of aging around the eye.

 So in line with the launch, Czech (who counts Cara Delevingne and Kim Kardashian as clients) was kind enough to give us her expertise when it comes to dedicated eye care.

 GRAZIA: So why do we need to treat the eye area differently from the rest of the face?

 JOANNA: The skin around the eyes is the thinnest skin on the face and produces hardly any oil – it’s 0.5mm and very fragile.
 Because of this, the aging process shows up faster.
 And now more than ever I’m paying more attention to the eye area because the rest of my face is covered by a mask!

 GRAZIA: What can we do about eye-specific skin conditions, like dark circles, puffiness, and drooping lids?